Khloe Kardashian ‘Photoshopped to Death’ As Lamar Odom Fights Tristan Thompson

 Another was a bit cautious with the praise: “Beautiful now don’t do anything else to your face ITS Perfect.”

 It’s clear that Khloe Kardashian is never going to be able to get away from her critics.
-For some, the Keeping Up with the Kardashians star is an inspiration given her “body revolution”.
+For some, the Keeping Up with the Kardashians star is an inspiration given her “body revolution.”
 She says she had a very unhealthy relationship with food and was able to overcome it successfully.
 However, it didn’t happen overnight.
 Khloe was saddened by her divorce with Lamar Odom and like most people, found solace in food.
-For a long time, Khloe Kardashian had been called the Kardashian family’s “fat one”.
+For a long time, Khloe Kardashian had been called the Kardashian family’s “fat one.”
 But it all changed when she took matters into her hands.

 “I was going through my divorce, and I just really needed an outlet.
 I had turned to food and had an unhealthy relationship with food my whole life, and I was like, ‘Food has never helped me lose weight,'” she told Health.

 Khloe Kardashian said the change in her body didn’t happen without the focus needed for it.
 Khloe was disappointed that people around her didn’t stop talking about her body and that caused her a lot of anxiety.
 Khloe went on to talk about how she took Gunnar Peterson’s help and that changed her life.

 “So I joined Equinox, and I would go there and put my headphones on and get on the elliptical or the stairs, and no one would bother me or ask me questions — because even at Starbucks, I would get ‘I’m sorry…’ I would watch The Real Housewives or something mindless, and I felt like all the stress I was under, all the paparazzi — I blocked out all that noise.
 I escaped there, and as a by-product, I started losing weight.
 Then I thought, ‘OK, I’m gonna call a trainer, and Gunnar Peterson has been a family friend of ours.’
 He changed my body.”

 Despite all the hard work she put in, Khloe would still get a lot of negative response from people around her.
 She said people told her she wasn’t losing weight quickly enough and each time she posted pictures of her weight loss online, she would get a lot of criticism from people.
 But it looks like Khloe Kardashian has finally learned to not care about it all.